ShadowLp174/revoice.js/README.md

 ## Usage

-> [!WARNING]
-> For Node versions 21.1.X+ it is important to disable the navigator API.
-Unless the API is disabled, joining a voice channel will result in a "device not supported" error.
-It can be disabled with the `--no-experimental-global-navigator` flag when starting the node process.

 TL;DR: You initiate a client, you join a voice channel and then you play media.

-Please note that unlike on Discord bots, Revolt bots are able to join multiple voice channels at once.
+Please note that unlike on Discord bots, Stoat bots are able to join multiple voice channels at once.
 Thus a single bot is able to be in every voice channel it has access to.
 I have no idea about the limitations.

 Media has to be created using the MediaPlayer class.
 You can stream both node streams and media files to revolt.